carpentries/sandpaper-docs/episodes/introduction.md

 ::::::::::::::::::::::

-## Quickstart: Create a New Lesson

-Let's say you have a set of R Markdown files that you used for a class website that you want to convert into a Carpentries Lesson.
-To go from zero to a new lesson website that auto-renders R Markdown documents to a functional website is three steps with `{sandpaper}`:
+Let's say you have a set of Markdown or R Markdown files that you used for a class website that you want to convert into a Carpentries Lesson.
+To go from zero to a new lesson website that can auto-render R Markdown documents to a functional website is three steps with `{sandpaper}`:

 1. Create a site
 2. Push to GitHub